Sahil2k24/Banking-System/README.md

 # Banking-System

-A Banking System Project coded in Java that provides functionalities such as deposit of amount, withdrawal of amount, etc. The project is very user friendly and will be easily understood by the beginners.
+In this program, I have added some basic functionalities of a bank account like balance enquiry, deposit of amount, withdrawal of amount, transfer of money, etc.

+Initially, the program accepts the number of customers we need to add and adds the customer and account details accordingly.
+Further, it displays the series of menus to operate over the accounts.

+For the security reasons, I have also added the feature of OTP(One Time Password).